Strong Property (T), weak amenability and $\ell^p$-cohomology in $\tilde{A}_2$-buildings: Harmonic functions are constant

-Similarly, exchanging the roles of points and lines, we get that for every $x \in X$, the value of $f(x')$ is constant on $\{x'\mid \sigma(x,x')=(0,1)\}$.
+Similarly, using $\ltruc A_\lambda$ instead of $A_\lambda^\truc$, we get that for every $x \in X$, the value of $f(x')$ is constant on $\{x'\mid \sigma(x,x')=(0,1)\}$.
 In other words, $f(x_1) = f(x_2)$ whenever $x_1,x_2$ have same type and share a common neighbour.
 This implies that $f$ is constant on each type (the graph obtained by joining two vertices of the same type if they have a common neighbour in $X$ is connected), and proves Proposition \ref{prop:harmonic=constants}. \end{proof}